Courseiva

 Why this answer

-To ensure critical security updates are installed within 7 days of release using Windows Update for Business, you configure a deadline for quality updates.
-A deadline forces the device to install the update by a specified number of days after the update is published, regardless of any deferral period.
-Setting the deadline to 7 days ensures that the update is installed within that timeframe, meeting the requirement.
+To ensure critical security updates are installed within 7 days of release, set a deadline for quality updates to 7 days.
+A deadline specifies the maximum number of days after the update is offered that the device has to install it.
+This enforces installation within the desired timeframe.

 Exam trap